aosasona/php-router/README.md

 # PHP Router

-PHP-Router is a modern, lightning-fast, and adaptable composer package that provides express-style routing in PHP.
+PHP-Router is a modern, fast, and adaptable composer package that provides express-style routing in PHP.

 This website is powered by this package -> [View site](https://phprouter.herokuapp.com/)